-According to this equation we are able to compute blocking probabilities depending on the own-cell load.
+Let us summarize the status of our analysis.
+Local blocking probabilities depending on the own-cell load are determined according to Eqn.
+(17).
 In the following we aim at computing the steady state distribution of the own-cell load in the system to obtain the total blocking probabilities using the theorem of total probability.
 In order to achieve this we propose a model for the exact computation of the steady state distribution and subsequently introduce an approximation based on the Kaufman-Roberts recursion.